Rudolf903/Rudolf903/README.md

 #  Hi, I’m Khutso Rudolf Mabelane

 I’m a Network Systems graduate with a growing interest in IT Support, System Support, Cloud Computing, and Networking.
+Currently an IT intern at TK Vhakani Projects, hosted by the Mashabela group of companies.
 My academic projects and self-directed learning include Azure labs, Linux fundamentals, network configuration exercises, and introductory cybersecurity practice.

 This GitHub showcases my learning journey — from cloud-based deployments to networking fundamentals and system administration concepts.